 Enter reop - reasonable expectation of privacy.

 With some curiosity I read Creating the perfect GPG keypair.
 My conclusion is that there’s no such thing has a perfect GPG key pair.
 And we wonder why people leak secrets using hotmail.
 This shouldn’t be hard.
-More ranting about GPG at the bottom.
-Moving on.
+I had my own rant about GPG here, but I think others have explained the situation better.
+What’s the matter with PGP? and GPG And Me are two places to start.

 reop is clearly influenced by signify (What can I say?
 I like my own designs.), but it’s not a clone.
 Its handling of keys is the most significant difference (besides the obvious, more features).
 Default keys are supported, and you can even add all your pals to ~/.reop/pubkeyring and verify their messages automatically, just like a normal PGP program.